 Nor did he lie, before this, as if languid; there was no after, no before—they were not there until God moved upon these waters.

+The stress on God’s out-of-timeness continues in the next step of creation, which occurs without any interval and without any ditinction.
 The triple creation of form, matter, and their union knows no interval between inception and fulfillment — “che dal venire / a l’esser tutto non è intervallo” (from its coming to its being there is no interval [Par.
 29.26-27]) — but takes its being all together and at once: “sanza distinzïone in essordire” (with no distinction in beginning [30]).

 Both Paradiso 28 and 29 are devoted to angelic intelligences, and thus, beginning in Paradiso 29.37, the creation discourse turns to the creation of angels.
 Beatrice moves, so to speak, into the topic of angelic “history”: here Beatrice treats the fall of Lucifer (from verse 55) and the grace/merit formula that applies to the virtuous angels.
-The question comes up, in verse 70, of those philosophers who mistake angelic nature, and Beatrice takes the opportunity to clarify that angels do not have memory, and why, in the verses that I cited at the opening of this commentary (76-81).
+The question comes up, in verse 70, of those philosophers who mistake angelic nature, and Beatrice takes the opportunity to clarify that angels do not have memory, and why, in the verses that I discussed at the opening of this commentary (76-81).

 In verse 127, Beatrice notes that she has digressed (the only other reference to digression is another hugely polemical moment, Purgatorio 6), and comes back to the topic of angelic nature.
-She concludes with a restatement of the paradox of their difference/unity:
+She concludes with a sublime restatement of the paradox of their difference/unity:

 Vedi l’eccelso omai e la larghezza de l’etterno valor, poscia che tanti speculi fatti s’ha in che si spezza, uno manendo in sé come davanti.
 (Par.
 29.142-45)